 Compliance and enforcement

 The ACMA is concerned to ensure compliance with the guidelines and licence conditions and will investigate reports of non-compliance.
 Enforcement options available to the ACMA included warning notices, infringement (penalty) notices and prosecution.
-Further information can be found on the related media release MR 55/2012.

 How to apply